 Duration: 1 round

 You drive a disorienting spike of psychic energy into the mind of one creature you can see within range.
 The target must make an Intelligence saving throw.
-Unless the saving throw is successful, the target takes 1d6 psychic damage, and the first time it makes a saving throw before the end of your next turn, it must roll a d4 and subtract the number rolled from the save.
+Unless the saving throw is successful, the target takes 1d6 points of psychic damage, and the first time it makes a saving throw before the end of your next turn, it must roll a d4 and subtract the number rolled from the save.

 This spell's damage increases by 1d6 when you reach certain levels: 5th level (2d6), 11th level (3d6), and 17th level (4d6).